ernie-bernie/Mood-of-the-Room/Alpha/Alpha_Testing_and_Experiments.md

 - In scenarios with sudden changes, having no averaging allows the system to respond immediately, but may come at the cost of increased sensitivity to noise

 #### For Tests with Simple Averaging
 - For the first test reading ("calm with slight jitter"), the result was accurate.
 Averaging helped find a calm middle ground, reducing the effect of noise.
 - However, for the other two test readings (calm → chaotic and chaotic → calm), the final classifications were incorrect and showed noticeable lag.
 - This confirms the presence of latency: even though the room’s mood had already changed, simple averaging kept the averaged point closer to the previous state, resulting in an incorrect output.
 - The main limitation of simple averaging is that the model "remembers" older states too strongly.
 While this greatly stabilizes noise, it reduces responsiveness to sudden changes, motivating the need for weighted averaging.

+#### For Tests with Weighted Averaging
+- For the first test reading ("calm with slight jitter"), the result was accurate.
+Averaging helped find a calm middle ground, similar to the simple averaging tests, with slight favor for the more recent readings.
+- In the calm → chaotic and chaotic → calm tests, weighted averaging reduced latency compared to simple averaging by shifting the averaged point closer to the most recent state.
+This caused one of the nearest neighbors to shift toward the correct mood, indicating reduced latency compared to simple averaging.
+- However, weighted averaging did not immediately change the mood based on sudden changes, showing that some latency was still present due to the influence of older readings.
+- Compared to simple averaging, using weighted averaging represents a better balance between stability and responsiveness.
+It also reduces noise in the readings while allowing the system to respond faster to changes, making it a more suitable approach for mood inference.

+#### Overall

+- No averaging produced the fastest responses to changes in room conditions, correctly reflecting sudden mood shifts immediately.
+However, this approach is highly sensitive to noise and small fluctuations in sensor readings.

+- Simple averaging greatly reduced noise and stabilized the system’s output, but introduced significant latency.
+In both calm → chaotic and chaotic → calm tests, the system lagged behind the true room state, with none of the nearest neighbors matching the true mood

+- Weighted averaging provided a compromise between these two approaches.
+It reduced noise while responding faster than simple averaging, though some latency still remained due to the influence of older readings, with one of the nearest neighbors matching the true mood

+## Conclusion:

+This experiment demonstrated that averaging and voting address different sources of instability in the system.
+Voting improves robustness against mislabeled or imperfect stored data, while averaging stabilizes noisy sensor inputs over time.

+Simple averaging is effective for noise reduction but causes unacceptable latency when room conditions change suddenly.
+Weighted averaging improves responsiveness by prioritizing recent readings while still smoothing noise, making it a better choice for real-time inference.

+Based on these results, weighted averaging combined with distance-based voting is the most appropriate approach moving forward.
+Future work will focus on tuning weights, defining uncertainty thresholds, and expanding mood labels to improve accuracy and expressiveness.